Visa requirements for Kazakhstani citizens

 Visa requirements for Kazakhstani citizens are administrative entry restrictions by the authorities of other states placed on citizens of Kazakhstan.

-As of 5 April 2022, Kazakhstani citizens had visa-free or visa on arrival access to 75 countries and territories, ranking the Kazakhstani passport 68th in terms of travel freedom according to the Henley Passport Index 2023.
+As of 2025, Kazakhstani citizens had visa-free or visa on arrival access to 80 countries and territories, ranking the Kazakhstani passport 63rd in the world according to the Henley Passport Index.

+Kazakhstani citizens in other countries also can benefit from the mobility rights arrangements within the Commonwealth of Independent States and the rules of the single market of the Eurasian Economic Union.

 The tables indicate visa requirements for normal passport holders for tourism and other visiting purposes but do not imply entry for work, journalism, etc. Most of the countries below which are labelled as "not requiring visa", request a valid return ticket, documents for confirmed accommodation arrangements and evidence of adequate funds for self-support.

 Visa requirements map

 Travel documents of Kazakhstani citizens

 For traveling to certain countries, Kazakhstani citizens do not need to use a passport, as they may use their Kazakhstani identity card.